HeartFu/Relationship_based_NBT/data/README.md

 - COCO: Download coco images from [link](http://cocodataset.org/#download), we need `2014 training` images and `2014 val` images.
 You should put the image in some directory, denoted as `$IMAGE_ROOT`.

 ### Pretrained CNN weight
-- Download pretrained CNN weight from [link](https://download.pytorch.org/models/resnet101-5d3b4d8f.pth), and put it into `imagenet_weights/`
+- Download pretrained CNN weight from [link](https://download.pytorch.org/models/resnet101-5d3b4d8f.pth), rename to `resnet101.pth` and put it into `imagenet_weights/`

 ### COCO